 How This Financial Advisor Developed a Passion for Helping Families With Special Needs

-Get to know the people behind the financial advice in our Planner Profiles series, where you’ll get the inside scoop on their best money tips.
+Get to know the people behind the financial advice in our Planner Profiles series.

 “Please don’t judge me,” a mother told Tom Canale.
 “But I hope my son passes away the day after I do.”
 Her son, she explained, has special needs and will require care the rest of his life.

 For Canale, a wealth management advisor for Northwestern Mutual in Chicago, there was no judgment — only compassion.
 He remembers watching the mother’s anxiety melt away as they planned for her son's future.